-Perspectives on Hero Stories focuses on a particular type of story.
+Perspectives on Hero's Journey Stories focuses on a particular type of story—the hero’s journey.
+In this type of story, an ordinary person becomes a hero by going on a journey to save others from some dangerous threat.
+The hero makes sacrifices and takes risks for the benefit of others.
 An essential characteristic of a hero’s journey story is the change in perspective of a hero-to-be about his or her own identity and abilities.